deanturpin/germs.dev/posts/threads.md

 - [Wait-for graph](https://en.wikipedia.org/wiki/Wait-for_graph)
 - [Banker's algorithm](https://en.wikipedia.org/wiki/Banker%27s_algorithm)

+## Execution policy
+- `std::execution::sequenced_policy`: The execution policy type used as a unique type to disambiguate parallel algorithm overloading and require that a parallel algorithm's execution may not be parallelized.
+The invocations of element access functions in parallel algorithms invoked with this policy (usually specified as std::execution::seq) are indeterminately sequenced in the calling thread.
+- `std::execution::parallel_policy`: The execution policy type used as a unique type to disambiguate parallel algorithm overloading and indicate that a parallel algorithm's execution may be parallelized.
+The invocations of element access functions in parallel algorithms invoked with this policy (usually specified as std::execution::par) are permitted to execute in either the invoking thread or in a thread implicitly created by the library to support parallel algorithm execution.
+Any such invocations executing in the same thread are indeterminately sequenced with respect to each other.
+- `std::execution::parallel_unsequenced_policy`: The execution policy type used as a unique type to disambiguate parallel algorithm overloading and indicate that a parallel algorithm's execution may be parallelized, vectorized, or migrated across threads (such as by a parent-stealing scheduler).
+The invocations of element access functions in parallel algorithms invoked with this policy are permitted to execute in an unordered fashion in unspecified threads, and unsequenced with respect to one another within each thread.
+- `std::execution::unsequenced_policy`: The execution policy type used as a unique type to disambiguate parallel algorithm overloading and indicate that a parallel algorithm's execution may be vectorized, e.g., executed on a single thread using instructions that operate on multiple data items.

 ## Prevention
 - Try to avoid calling out to external code while holding a lock
 - Try to avoid holding locks for longer than you need to